sortingjs/sortingjs/README.md

 Sorting algorithm collections implemented with JavaScript.

 # Run this application
-This project is written with CommonJS convention, namely NODEJS, therefore it can be run under node environment.
+This project is written with CommonJS convention, namely in NodeJS environment, therefore it can be run with code as follows:
 ```
 NODE ENV: node index.js
 ```